dshah2008/dshah2008.github.io/FaceMaskDetection.md

 In RCNNs, region proposals are created and detection is performed for each, whereas with YOLO, the entire image is passed through the network just once.
 The network also simultaneously predicts multiple bounding boxes and class probabilities for those boxes.
 Detection is treated like a regression problem, making it even faster.
 Since our problem relies heavily on both accuracy and speed, YOLO was our architecture of choice.
 We also went with Yolov5 since it is the latest and most supported version.\
 \
 **Model Architecture** \
-3 main components:
+\3 main components:\
 \1.
 Backbone: CSPDarknet is employed as the backbone for feature extraction from images consisting of cross-stage partial networks\
 \2.
-Neck: PANet used to generate a feature pyramids network to perform aggregation on features and pass forward to head for prediction.\
+Neck: PANet used to generate a feature pyramids network to perform aggregation on features and pass forward to head for prediction\
 \3.
-Head: Layers that generate predictions from the anchor boxes for object detection.\
+Head: Layers that generate predictions from the anchor boxes for object detection\
 \
 <img src="images/model_arch1.png?raw=true"/>
 \